Introductions

 - Point-referenced data

-- Advanced topics (depending on time and your preferences, TBD)
+- Additional/advanced topics (depending on time and your preferences, TBD)

 Lecture goals, class etiquette